Quasi-F-splittings in birational geometry: Log del Pezzo surfaces

 Since $(X,\Delta)$ is klt outside $\Supp \rdown{\Delta}$ and $(X, \Delta)$ is lc, $(X, (1-\frac{1}{m})\rdown{\Delta}+ \{ \Delta\})$ is a klt pair with standard coefficients for every integer {$m>0$}, and so it is strongly $F$-regular again by \cite[Theorem 3.1]{hx13}.
 Then the limit pair $(X,\Delta)$ is $F$-pure by \cite[Theorem 3.2]{CTW15a} (cf.\ \cite[Proposition 2.6]{hara06}, \cite[Remark 5.5]{schwede08}).
 Since $p>5$ and the coefficients of $\Delta$ {are contained in {the set} $\{\frac{1}{2}, \frac{2}{3}, \frac{3}{4}, \frac{4}{5}, \frac{5}{6}, 1\}$} by the above claim, we get that $(X,\Delta)$ is sharply $F$-pure. \end{proof}

-\begin{lemma} Let $(Z,C+B)$ be a two-dimensional projective lc pair over {an algebraically closed field} $k$ of characteristic $p>5$, where $C$ is a prime divisor and $B$ is an effective $\bQ$-divisor with standard coefficients. {Suppose that \begin{enumerate} \item $(Z,aC+B)$ is log del Pezzo for some $a\geq 0$, and \item $-(K_Z+C+B)$ is nef and big. \end{enumerate}} Then $(Z,C+B)$ is sharply $F$-split.
+\begin{lemma} Let $(Z,C+B)$ be a two-dimensional projective lc pair over an algebraically closed field $k$ of characteristic $p>5$, where $C$ is a prime divisor and $B$ is an effective $\bQ$-divisor with standard coefficients.
+Suppose that \begin{enumerate} \item $(Z,aC+B)$ is log del Pezzo for some $a\geq 0$ and \item $-(K_Z+C+B)$ is nef and big. \end{enumerate} Then $(Z,C+B)$ is sharply $F$-split. \end{lemma} \begin{proof} We first reduce the problem to the case when $-(K_Z+C+B)$ is ample, as this is needed for the inversion of adjunction to work. \begin{claim} We may assume that \begin{enumerate} \item[(2)'] $-(K_Z+C+B)$ is ample. \end{enumerate} \end{claim}